Little Salmon River water in Idaho

 Best flows

 Use the RiverReports Riggins chart and USGS 13316500 together.
-Stable or gradually clearing flows make the best planning window; sharp rises, heavy color, or unsafe canyon edges should push you to a different access or another river.
+Stable or gradually clearing flows make the best planning window.
+Sharp rises, heavy color, or unsafe canyon edges should push you to a different access or another river.

-When to skip
+When to leave

-Skip the trip when Chinook or steelhead rules are closed or unclear, when the Highway 95 corridor access you planned is not legal or safe, when high water removes bank options, or when warm low water makes trout handling irresponsible.
+Skip the trip when Chinook or steelhead rules are closed or unclear, when the Highway 95 area access you planned is not legal or safe, when high water removes bank options, or when warm low water makes trout handling irresponsible.

 Local plan